Did you know that Bank of America was formerly known as the Bank of Italy?

 A visionary engineer named Joseph Strauss proposed plans for building a suspension bridge that would overcome the nightmarish commute across the San Francisco Bay.

-However, in order to make his plans a reality, he had to find someone to purchase the necessary bonds.
+However, in order to make his plans a reality:

 Although Giannini did well and was able to retire by 31: